The Best Tactical Knife Review

 Versatility

 It’s easy to open one-handed, meaning you can use it in a pinch.
-If you could only have one knife, this would be a strong contender for the best choice, given that you can easily take it with you everywhere.
+If you could only have one knife, this would be a strong contender for the best choice, given that you can easily take it everywhere.

 Aesthetics